mattiasarro/fm/README.md

 ## Choice of model

 Absent in literature are approaches that use pre-trained NLP models that could be fine-tuned for a specific purpose, such as ULMFit and BERT, and contextual word embeddings such as ELMo.
 BERT is a promising approach since its attention mechanism is bidirectional, and it has most recently improved on SotA results in many NLP tasks.
+While this might not be too much of use in short tweets, it is likely a better encoder for lengthy news articles than e.g. bidirectional LSTMs.

 second phrase is our target

+## Vocabulary mismatch

+The obvious problem with Twitter data is the usage of special / abbreviated vocabulary, hashtags, username handles, and incorrect spelling in general.
+This will cause a lot of out of vocabulary (OOV) words when using pretrained models, and will not generalise to a new domain, since it would not contain the same set of hashtags or users.
+It would be a good idea to replace abbreviations, slang and misspellings in tweets with a more standard vocabulary that is used across other domains (news, books, Wikipedia).
+This would lead to a bigger overlap between the vocabularies of the source domain (Tweets), target domain (news articles), and pretraining domain (Wikipedia).
+The contents of hastags (e.g. character-by-character) could also be useful for predicting stance, however it is not clear how might be transferred to a new domain.
+Using the raw text could be valid in some cases but misleading in others (e.g. a tweet critical of Hilary Clinton could still be tagged with #HilaryForPresident).

 ## Transfer Learning Procedure